djalbat/Easy-DragAndDrop/README.md

 ## Creating instances

-You must include the `easyui-draganddrop.html` and `easyui-draganddrop.css` files in the `dist/` directory or their contents somehow in your application as well as the four PNG files.
+You must include the `easy-draganddrop.html` and `easy-draganddrop.css` files in the `dist/` directory or their contents somehow in your application as well as the four PNG files.
 Or understand what they give and replace this with equivalent.
-The HTML snippet in the `easyui-draganddrop.html` file includes an `img` element to preload the `marker.png` file.
+The HTML snippet in the `easy-draganddrop.html` file includes an `img` element to preload the `marker.png` file.
 You may need to adjust the relative URL.

 Creating instances can be done with constructors: